PieceMeta/piecemeta-angular-frontend/README.md

 grunt watch:web
 ```

-## NodeWebkit Frontend (Coming soon) ##
+## NodeWebkit Frontend ##

+To build the native modules you need [nw-gyp](https://github.com/nwjs/nw-gyp) and [node-pre-gyp](https://github.com/mapbox/node-pre-gyp).

 Once built you'll find the resulting app in the ``build`` folder.
-The frontend for a local Node-Webkit application can be built with:
+To build a Node-Webkit application, edit `Gruntfile.js` and enter your platform at the bottom in the `nodewebkit` task.
+It can then be built with:

 ```shell
 npm install